react-page/react-page/docs/builtin_plugins.md

 we provide some additional cell plugins that you can use right away:

 ### @react-page/plugins-image

 [@react-page/plugins-image](https://www.npmjs.com/package/@react-page/plugins-image)

 The image plugin allows you to add images to your content by entering their URL.
-The image plugin does not support uploads.
+You can implement an upload function that receives a `File` and returns a `Promise<{url: string}>` with the uploaded image url.

 <p>
   <figure align="center">